Convex-Dev/convex/docs/tutorial/lisp-guide.md

 => 'bad' is undeclared.
 ```

-Some special symbols are provided by Convex to make it easier to access special features of the CVM.
+Some *special symbols* are provided by Convex to make it easier to access special values provided by the CVM.
 By convention, and in order to make them stand out when reading Convex Lisp code, these symbol names start and end with asterisks (`*`).

 ```clojure
 ;; Get the available balance of the current Account via the special symbol '*balance*'